Lights

 3 channel lights are RGB color lights.
 You can set color either via RGB or HSB (not HSL).
 Alexa support also allows XY color, but that is not supported through commands.

-Alexa: you can use Philips Hue emulation, the light will appear as Color light.
+Alexa: You can use Philips Hue emulation, the light will appear as Color light.

 4 Channels - RGBW Lights~